Prompt-Based Length Controlled Generation with Reinforcement Learning: Experiments

 \subsection{Comparing of different reward models}

-We further perform an ablation study to compare the performance of rule-based reward model and other trainable reward models including BERT-large and GPT-medium trained in Section~\ref{Sec:4.2.3}.
-We consider the single-type control setting and apply our modified PPO algorithm with the above reward models to fine-tune GPT-small models to perform length-control summarization on the augmented data based on CNNDM.
+We further perform an empirical study to compare the performance of rule-based reward model and other trainable reward models including BERT-large and GPT-medium.
+For BERT, we map the \texttt{[CLS]} token vector to a single score value via a linear projection layer.
+For GPTs, we add a linear projection layer on top of the last token vector to predict the score.
+The training is to minimize the Mean Squared Error (MSE) loss between the predicted scores and the labelled scores for length control.
+We build a simulated dataset with 100,000 examples using the original CNNDM and NYT datasets by concatenating sampled standard control prompts with randomly sampled target lengths from 50 to 150 and the summaries from the labels.
+The score labels are then calculated by comparing the real lengths of labeled summaries and the sampled control prompts by using Table~\ref{tab:1}.
+Then we fine-tune the pre-trained GPT-medium or BERT-large (from Huggingface) as the trainable reward models to predict the reward labels by minimizing MSE losses.
+We consider the single-type control setting and apply the modified PPO algorithm with the above reward models to fine-tune GPT-small models to perform length-control summarization on the augmented data based on CNNDM.
 Experimental results on the selected checkpoint with the best control accuracy for each setting are shown in Table~\ref{tab:rewards}.
 We observe that all of three settings using reinforcement learning achieve a significantly lower control error than the baseline model only using the prompt-based strategy (i.e., \texttt{Prompt}) on CNNDM.
 In addition, the setting of reinforcement learning with rule-based reward model, i.e., \texttt{Prompt+RL(Rule)}, generally outperforms other models in terms of control error.
 It validates the effectiveness of rule-based reward models in the RL fine-tuning.
-Extra results on NYT show that the GPT-based reward model can slightly outperform the BERT-based one, which details are provided in Table~\ref{tab:rewards_ext} in Appendix.
+Extra results on NYT show that the GPT-based reward model can slightly outperform the BERT-based one.
+The details are provided in Table~\ref{tab:rewards_ext} in Appendix.